GSA/digitalgov.gov/content/resources/user-experience/user-experience-program-speaking-opportunities.md

 ---
-url: /resources/digitalgov-user-experience-resources/digitalgov-user-experience-program-speaking-opportunities/
+url: /resources/user-experience/user-experience-program-speaking-opportunities/
 date: 2014-01-16 11:12:13 -0400
 title: 'DigitalGov User Experience Program: Speaking Opportunities'
-summary: 'The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.
-We cover a variety of topics, including: User Centered Design and Usability Best (and Worst) Practices on Government Websites How to Improve Federal Digital Services and more Potential audiences include: CIOs'
+summary: 'The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.'
-authors:
+aliases:
-  - andreanocesigritz
+  - /resources/digitalgov-user-experience-resources/user-experience-program-speaking-opportunities/

 ---

 The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.
 We cover a variety of topics, including: